ssbanerjee/RQG-Notes/content/Brao'Drana Reborn/Campaign/~Workspace/Session Notes/Session 10.md

 They find themselves back at the [[Night's Watch]] and they inform her on where to go.
 [[Dex Elderflower|Dex]] walks by the [[Whispering Tides Inn]], but it is quiet.
-They find a guidestone that is etched in Common; a prayer to the fields given to [[The Yeoman]].
+They find a guidestone that is etched in Common; a prayer to the fields given to [[The Yeoman]]. ^guidestone
 > [!Quote] "Hard labor, simple life, sharp blade, softer."

 [[Dex Elderflower|Dex]] wholly uninterested.